aprell/kernel-kitchen/README.md

 *Note*: This fun little project is meant for educational purposes first and foremost.
 Experiment around, add more kernels, or try to implement missing features.
-Just don't expect too much, and importantly, ignore performance unless you do heat up the GPU after all.
+Just don't expect too much.
+And importantly, ignore performance unless you do heat up the GPU after all.

 ## Example